Zoysia Grass Control

 Zoysia Grass

 • Zoysia Grass is a warm-season grass that grows in horizontal patches.
-It will grow along the top of the soil surface where it chokes out any grass that gets in its way.
+It will grow along the top of the soil surface, choking any grass that gets in its way.

-• When it grows in cool-season areas where the temperature falls below 50 degrees it's thick, rich green grass blades can turn a straw-colored beige, which can ruin the aesthetics of a lawn.
+• When it grows in cool-season areas where the temperature falls below 50 degrees, its thick, rich green grass blades can turn straw-colored beige, ruining the aesthetics of a lawn.

-Use the above description and image to help you in properly identify Zoysia Grass.
-If you are unsure whether or not the weed you are seeing is Zoysia Grassor something else, you can always contact us and our lawn care experts will help to correctly identify the invading weed and suggest treatment options.
+Use the above description and image to help you properly identify Zoysia grass.
+If you are unsure whether the weed you are seeing is Zoysia grass or something else, you can always contact us.
+Our lawn care experts will help you correctly identify the invading weed and suggest treatment options.

 Inspection